Hosting and bandwidth provided by MacAce.net.

 • Where can I locate the Model Identifier (Model ID) for my iPod, iPhone, or iPad?
 Are Model Identifiers unique?
 What are the limitations identifying a specific device using the Model Identifier?

-If Everyi.com does not identify your iPod, iPhone or iPad -- or it identifies a different device -- when you type in the last three or four characters of its Serial Number (again, depending on whether it uses an eleven character or twelve character Serial Number), but you are able to track it down using another identifier, please share any missing information.
+If Everyi.com does not identify your iPod, iPhone or iPad, but you are able to track it down using another identifier, please share any missing information.
 Thank you.

-EveryMac.com and Everyi.com are provided "as is" without warranty of any kind whatsoever.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com and Everyi.com include, and always have included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com and Everyi.com are provided "as is" without warranty of any kind whatsoever.
 EveryMac.com, Everyi.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
 For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using either website.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.